iptv-org/iptv/CONTRIBUTING.md

 <img width="880" height="567" alt="image" src="https://github.com/user-attachments/assets/d9ea4ba0-82b1-4217-b851-bcfef94a1f38" />

 - Watch the broadcast for at least a few minutes.
 Make sure playback is stable and not abrupting at some point.
 - Attempt to relaunch a stream.
-Make sure it's not looping repeating segment.
+Make sure it's not looping on a repeating segment.
 - Attempt to launch a stream simultaneously on a different network (for example on mobile network or make use of proxy or VPN).
 - Alternatively, you can use https://streamtest.in/tools/stream-test.
 - To check if the stream link is geo-blocked you can use https://check-host.net/check-http and make sure the link provided is not returning errors globally.